Hermmans/final_capstone/README.md

 Our database design was done using lucid https://lucid.app/lucidchart/d9bbfd0a-f0a1-4361-b753-196f38877074/edit?invitationId=inv_3ae72632-6cd5-4ab4-8511-345a8242a742&referringApp=slack&page=0_0#

-To do this project we used slack and zoom for video and messaging each other, google docs and sheets for planning and presenting, figma for design and proto-typing.
+To do this project we used slack and zoom for video and messaging each other, google docs and sheets for planning and presenting, figma for design and proto-typing, and trello for our agile process.
 ## Project setup

 The first thing you'll need to do is to download any dependencies by running this command: